European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-ios.md

 There are two ways to establish an initial EUID Identity:

-1. Generate the EUID identity using DII&#8212;email (hashed or unhashed). <!-- For integration instructions, see [Client-Side Integration Guide for Mobile]LINK REMOVED. -->
+1. Generate the EUID identity using personal data&#8212;email (hashed or unhashed). <!-- For integration instructions, see [Client-Side Integration Guide for Mobile]LINK REMOVED. -->

 2. Create an EUID identity from your server's back end and then pass it to the EUID SDK. <!-- For integration instructions, see [Client-Server Integration Guide for Mobile]LINK REMOVED. -->